Welcome to today's edition of the Rush 24-7 podcast.

 The truth is he loves the back and forth.

-He's challenged by it, doesn't want to shut him down.
+Doesn't want to shut them down.

 All of this is so much knee-jerk paranoia.